bernhard-42/jupyter-cadquery/README.md

   - `close_sidecars()` will raise a deprecation error:
     Use `close_viewers(title)` instead.
 - Change parameters:
   - Parameter `grid` is now a tuple `(xy-grid, xz-grid, yz-grid)` instead of a boolean.
-A deprecation warning will be shown and the tuple `(grid, False, False)` used to invoke the old behaviour.
+A deprecation warning will be shown and the tuple `(grid, False, False)` used to invoke the old behavior.

-**Changed behaviour:**
+**Changed behavior:**

 - The replay mode now shows the result's bounding box as top level step by default instead of the result.
-Use `show_result=True` for the old behaviour.
+Use `show_result=True` for the old behavior.
 - New parameters `viewer` and `anchor` of function `show` set a sidecar (with title <viewer>) and `anchor` to determine location of the sidecar (`right`, `split-right`, `split-left`, `split-top`, `split-bottom`).
 - The parameter `rotation` of function `show` has been replaced by `quaternion`, since the new viewer uses quaternions instead of Euler angles.
 - In 7.5 of opencascade something changed with color handling, so some colors might be different.